-As of November 25, 2021, pharmacies are administering COVID-19 mRNA vaccines, namely, the Pfizer COVID-19 vaccine (12+ formulation for ages 12+, and pediatric formulation for ages 5-11) as well as the Moderna COVID-19 vaccine (for ages 6+).
-Refer to Q # 13 & 14 for more details on age criteria.
+As of November 25, 2021, pharmacies are administering COVID-19 mRNA vaccines, namely, the Pfizer COVID-19 vaccine (12+ formulation for ages 12+, and pediatric formulation for ages 5-11) as well as the Moderna COVID-19 vaccine (for ages 6 months and over).
+Refer to Q # 13, 14 & 15 for more details on age criteria.

-Novavax, Inc.'s NuvaxovidTM COVID-19 vaccine and viral vector COVID-19 vaccines such as AstraZeneca or Janssen COVID-19 vaccine (Johnson & Johnson) are available in Ontario in minimal quantities and managed by local public health units.
+Novavax, Inc.'s NuvaxovidTM COVID-19 vaccine, Medicago, Inc's Covifenz® COVID-19 vaccine, Moderna 0.10mg/mL (lower strength) COVID-19 vaccine and viral vector COVID-19 vaccines such as AstraZeneca or Janssen COVID-19 vaccine (Johnson & Johnson) are available in Ontario in minimal quantities and managed by local public health units.
 They will only be offered to those who decline an mRNA vaccine or have contraindications to mRNA vaccines, and with informed consent.